alechenninger/blog/posts/fakes.md

 Likewise, when I refer to Mockito, I really mean any mocking library; Mockito just stands out because it has a welcoming API and is–no doubt as a consequence–measurably very popular.

-I was there too, once a frequent Mockito user, perhaps like you are now.
+I was there too once, a frequent Mockito user, perhaps like you are now.
 Over time however, as my application architectures improved, as I began to introduce [real domain models][anemic-architecture-testing], the tests I wrote were becoming simpler, easier to add, and services easier to develop.
 Tricky testing problems that loomed over my head for years now had